carlosempd/test-mongo-api/README.md

 /users/:id | PUT | Update user (if test from postman, use body as form-data, not as x-www-form-urlencoded).
 Requires authentication as the list users endpoint |
 /auth/login | POST | Login with one of the creted users |

+If you are using postman to test locally, [here](https://drive.google.com/file/d/10h6ep6gdAkHmWwLt0nhNrTyPlz28HbjJ/view?usp=sharing) is a collection with  all the endpoints configured.

+Make sure to create a user first, login (copy the token from the response) and configure an **authentication** header with: ```Bearer token```

 ## Clone the repo

 ```bash